 If you’ve applied for one of our graduate roles and your background is best suited to a technology, infrastructure, security or software engineering role, then you’ll be invited to join us at Accenture TechQuest.

-Accenture TechQuest is a two-day immersive assessment program for graduates suited to work in Accenture Technology, Accenture Security or Health and Public Service (in a more technical role).
+Accenture TechQuest is a two-day immersive assessment program for graduates suited to work in Accenture Technology, Accenture Security or Health and Public Service industries (in a more technical role).
 It’s part of our graduate recruitment process and is aimed at people who will be looking to commence their graduate role between September 2019 and August 2020.

 During Accenture TechQuest